IvanDrokin/torch-conv-kan/README.md

 - ✅ [2024/06/03] JacobiKAN Convs are available now.

 - ✅ [2024/06/05] BernsteinKANs, and BernsteinKAN Convs are available now.

+- ✅ [2024/06/15] Introducing Bottleneck KAN Convs (with Gram polynomials as basis functions for now).
+Added LBFGS optimizer support (it's not well-tested, please rise an issue if you face any problem with it).
+Regularization benchmarks on CIFAR 100 are published.
+Hyperparameters tuning with **Ray Tune** are released.

 ### TODO list and next steps

 - Right now VGG19-like model is training on Imagenet1k